27 Best Things To Do In Montevideo

 Go to the Museo de Arte Precolombino e Indigena

-This good museum has a permanent collection of artifacts and documents that explain the life and traditions of the now extinct indigenous peoples of Uruguay.
+Museo de Arte Precolombino e Indigena (Pre-Colombian and Indigenous Museum) has a permanent collection of artifacts and documents that explain the life and traditions of the now-extinct indigenous peoples of Uruguay.
 There also are exhibits about other indigenous groups in the Americas.

 And to Museo Blanes

-Located in Prado, this lovely museum is dedicated to Juan Manuel Blanes, Uruguay’s most famous painter.
-The paintings are beautiful, and so is the mansion where the museum is set.
+Located in Prado, Museo Blanes is dedicated to Juan Manuel Blanes, Uruguay’s most famous painter.
+The paintings and the mansion where the museum is set are beautiful.
 It’s a nice place to spend a couple of hours.

 Explore the Botanical Garden

-The Jardin Botanico is one of Montevideo attractions that you shouldn’t skip if you feel like walking in a place that is extremely peaceful and relaxing.
-It’s located in Prado.
+The Jardin Botanico is one of the best Montevideo attractions that you shouldn’t miss if you want to walk in a peaceful and relaxing place.
+It’s located in Prado, which is a lovely part of the city.

 Visit Fortaleza del Cerro